Jack Drake (politician)

 Jack Edwin Drake (July 29, 1934 – October 11, 2015) was an American politician in the Iowa State Representative from the 21st District.
 A Republican, he served in the Iowa House of Representatives from 1993 until his death.
-Drake was born and raised near Walnut, Iowa and lived in Griswold.
+Drake was born and raised near Walnut, Iowa, and lived in Griswold.
 Drake attended the University of Iowa.

 As of January 2013, Drake served on several committees in the Iowa House – the Agriculture, Appropriations, and State Government committees.
 He also served as the chair of the Agriculture and Natural Resources Appropriations Subcommittee.

 Biography

-Jack Drake was first elected in 1992.
+Drake was first elected in 1992.
 He was born on July 29, 1934, in Walnut, Iowa.
 His father, Wallace, and mother, Arlene, were both farmers.
 He attended grade school at Lincoln #2 Country School in Walnut.
 He graduated from Atlantic High School.
 Following graduation, he attended the University of Iowa.